 Because of the frequent rains and the melting snow during springtime, it is not uncommon to deal with pooling water and high amounts of groundwater.
 These can both cause problems in your foundation.
 Here are some tips on the best spring foundation protection procedures to prevent moisture issues:

 - Clean Gutters: The gutters are important because they catch rainwater and keep it from running down your walls to your foundation.
 Gutters should be cleaned at least every six months so that built up debris does not keep them from draining water properly.
 Check your gutters for dirt and debris and make sure they are properly sloped and intact.

 - Check Downspouts and Drain Pipes: The downspouts are as important as the gutters.
 Check that they are long enough to dump water away from your foundation and buy extensions if necessary.
+We recommend that they are no less than five feet away from the foundation.
+Ten feet away is even better.
 You may also want to check any drain pipes in your drainage systems and make sure they are clear of debris and do not have holes in them.

 - Ensure Proper Grading: The grading around the home is the slope of the yard that surrounds the foundation.
 It is important to make sure this area is sloped away from the yard to prevent puddle formation and to make sure that mulch is not built up around the foundation, as this will hold water next to the concrete.

 - Seal Foundation Cracks: Any cracks in your basement walls and foundation should be sealed as well as possible to keep water from leaking through and causing problems in your basement or crawl space.

 - Check on Your Sump Pump: The sump pump is one of the main components of your drainage system – make sure that it turns on and that the switch does not catch.
 You may also want to install a battery backup sump pump just in case the power goes out during one of the spring storms.